deadlight/0atman.com/content/2nd-rule.md

 > What should be decisive in the decision to encapsulate functionality is not code length but semantic distance between what the function does and how it does it.

 _Refactoring, Martin Fowler, p.
 76-77_

+But it's also that, given the above, comments are very likely to be code smells, indicating bad code that NEEDED a comment.